Hello World, I'm Joyce! đź‘‹

 • Professor Brian A. Smith’s Computer-Enabled Abilities Lab (CEAL)

-• Project 1 — Community AR: exploring how augmented reality can combat gentrification and preserve oral history in Harlem, New York.
+• Project 1 — Community AR: Exploring how AR can be used to combat gentrification and preserve oral history in Harlem, New York.

-• Project 2 — TeLLMe: making NYC Open Data accessible to non-experts using LLMs for contextualization.
+• Project 2 — TeLLMe: Making NYC Open Data more accessible for non-expert audiences by using LLMs to contextualize datasets

 Grinnell Middle School, Introduction to Computer Science Course — 2024-2024